ACES UG Research Scholars Program

 - Teri Orr (Faculty Research Mentor)

-2nd Place - Using eBird Data to Explore Trends in Wintering Abundance of American Kestrels (Falco Sparverius) in Mesilla Valley
+Using eBird Data to Explore Trends in Wintering Abundance of American Kestrels (Falco Sparverius) in Mesilla Valley

 - Ellary Battle